Personal Immigration

 Also, Civil Partner Visa applicants relying on cash savings to satisfy the Civil Partner Visa financial requirement may wish to keep in mind that the level of cash savings required in an entry clearance and extension application is different from the level required when applying for indefinite leave to remain

-Our immigration barristers are experts in the Civil Partner Visa financial requirement rules and regularly assist UK Civil Partner Visa applicants to navigate the complex evidential requirements.
+Our immigration barristers are specialists in the Civil Partner Visa financial requirement and regularly assist clients in preparing strong, compliant applications that meet the necessary evidential thresholds under the Immigration Rules.

 Whether you are applying for entry clearance or for further leave to remain as a civil partner, you will need to provide evidence that there will be adequate accommodation available to you and your civil partner, without the need to rely on public funds, in accommodation which you own or occupy exclusively.